Accurate heat currents via reorganised master equation: Conclusions

 The manipulations leading to the reorganised master equation may be exploited to derive a whole family of equations.
 These would all be accurate to the same order in perturbation theory, but can be engineered to have different desirable properties.
 For instance, one could think of matching the resulting steady state with the true mean-force Gibbs state, rather than with its classical counterpart.
 This certainly deserves further investigation.
 Another open question is to clarify the precise relationship between coupling strength $\zeta$, dissipation parameter $ \lambda $, environmental cutoff frequency $ \Lambda $, and reorganisation energy $ Q $, as all of these quantities seem to play a key role in the derivation of perturbative Born--Markov master equations.
+Finally, elucidating whether these results extend to fermionic baths is a problem that certainly deserves independent study.

 \acknowledgements